INeedTogepi/SG-Game-Tags/README.md

   - "Wishlist" tag will open http://www.steamgifts.com/account/steam/wishlist with corresponding game.
   - "Linux" & "Mac" tag will open apps store page.
 I can't make it refer to system requirement section directly.
   - "Early Access" tag will also open apps store page.
-- Tags can be toggled on/off at https://www.steamgifts.com/account/settings/giveaways
+- Tags can be toggled on/off at https://www.steamgifts.com/account/settings/giveaways.
 - Supports SG++ and Ext SG endless scroll.
 Credits to Alpe who helped me with this.
+- Links to giveaway setting and SG Game Tags setting inside Point and level dropdown.
+- Tags background color and text color customization.

 ## Current Tags
 | Tags | Caption |